 We have to get this Bill, blocked in the last parliament by a handful of Lords, through both Houses and onto the statute book. |

-Thanks also to the retiring Mayor, Cllr.
-Paul Carter for his two years of service in the post and for his sterling work and the Speaker of the Cinque Ports.
-A job very well done. | A good attendance for the popular Elmstone Summer Fayre.
+A great way to round off VE week. | A good attendance for the popular Elmstone Summer Fayre.
 Pictured are Cllr Trevor Bartlett (Dover) at the plant stall, Sue Chandler with the Chairman of the Parish Council, Suzy Gale and friends and huge thanks to those who toiled over burgers, hot dogs, cold drinks, cream teas and the world’s finest pie stall.

 I also took part in the Park Farm Riding School Hobby Horse steeplechase at the Elmstone Village Fayre